jarrodmillman/pose-stats/description.md

 ### ISLP
 -->

+###

 The `ISLP` open-source Python package is written to accompany an introductory text on statistical learning and Python, closely following the examples in the hugely successful `R` version.
 Besides just providing labs, it provides Pythonic design matrix building, a simple implementation of Bayesian Additive Regression Trees and object oriented stepwise model selection.
-Planned development include extending the `pygam` package;
-regularized regression specification (to be used by `yagml`); integration of a Python version of the very popular `glmnet` package in `R`.
+Planned development include extending the `pygam` package, regularized regression specification (to be used by `YAGLM`), and  integration of a Python version of the very popular `glmnet` package in `R`.

 The corresponding textbook was published in July.
 The project aims to